Concrete floor replacement

-Abalon installed 28mm wash rock and 10mm reinforcing steel at 18inches on center.
+Abalon installed 28mm of wash rock and 10mm of reinforcing steel at 18inches on center.

 A sump system was installed to remove water from the perimeter weeping tile.

-The concrete was placed using a small concrete line pump.
-The concrete that was used contained sulphate resistant cement.
+Concrete was placed using a small concrete line pump.
+The concrete that was used contained sulphate-resistant cement.